jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * In-N-Out Burger is something completely different.
 There is no core feature of a burger on a bun.
 Decorator isn’t quite the right fit.
 Some secret menu items omit the burger, and some omit the bun.
 And customers can customize something that’s not on any menu.
 In-N-Out Burger is like the Composite design pattern.

 ## Composite ala In-N-Out Burger
+Composite is a structural design pattern.
+It's more about the organization of objects than it is about the behavior.
+Behavior context needs to be added when considering Composite.
+Since Composite is mostly behavior independent, we can choose almost any behavior we desire for which the Composite structure is a good approach.

+The behavior will tend to be reflected in the `Component`'s definition as well as the `Composite`'s implementation.
+While `Composite` will almost always feature iterating through a list of `Component`s what it does while iterating will vary based upon the behavior.

+There are at least three behaviors that come to mind for In-N-Out Burger:
+* A label of the ingrediates of the composite.
+This is not unlike what was showin in the [Decorator/UseCase](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html#use-case--coffee-labels).
+* A price, which would be the sum of all the ingredients.
+* A calorie count, which would be the sum of all the ingredient calories.

-We could use Composite to address several features for In-N-Out Burger, but I’d like to focus upon a calorie count feature.
+The Composite design could handle all three, but I’d like to focus upon a calorie count feature.
 How many calories are in each food item?
 The interface at the top of the design only needs to declare this:
 ```java
 interface FoodItem {
     int getCalories();